 At the law office of Mayer & Young, PC we will help you arrange your affairs in a way that that meets your unique objectives.
 Many people believe that as long as you write down where you want your money to go after you die, your loved ones will be all set.
 Unfortunately, that is not always the case.
 The process of deciding how your property is divided can be confusing and time-consuming.
 If you accidentally make a mistake, this may leave your loved ones to navigate the court’s complex probate system alone.

-The Folsom estate planning attorneys at Mayer & Young, PC, will sit down with you during a free consultation and provide you with options for creating an estate plan that will meet your individual needs.
+The Folsom estate planning attorneys at Mayer & Young, PC, will sit down with you during your consultation and provide you with options for creating an estate plan that will meet your individual needs.

 A will is the foundation to any estate plan and is essential to ensuring that your assets are passed down the way that you want them to be.
 A will can be used to simply link to your trust, this is known as a pour-over will, or it can stand alone and dictate how your property is divided.